 Accommodations for 8 nights

-We are staying one night at the Leonardo Boutique for the first two nights in Jerusalem.
+We are staying at the Leonardo Boutique for the first two nights in Jerusalem.

 We are staying two nights at the Magdala Hotel, right on the Sea of Galilee.

 We are staying four nights at Notre Dame in Jerusalem, right across from the entrance into the Old City.

 Breakfast daily plus 13 additional meals, including meals in some of my favorite restaurants.